HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/server_configuration.md

 ## Context and Dependency Injection

-Context and Dependency Injection (CDI) is a powerful framework for managing object lifecycles and dependencies within Java applications.
+Context and Dependency Injection (CDI) is a framework for managing object lifecycles and dependencies within Java applications.
 CDI simplifies the development of loosely coupled, testable, and maintainable applications by providing the following:

 - **Dependency injection**: Automatic injection of dependencies which reduces boilerplate code and enhances modularity.
 - **Context management**: Scoping and lifecycle management of beans which ensures proper resource allocation and cleanup.